ishmilan2/ishmilan.github.io/_posts/16-04-14-start-django-project-with-docker.md

 docker-compose up
 ```

-The system can be tested writting in the browser the following: `http://<ip-máquina:8000>`.
+The system can be tested writing in the browser the following: `http://<machine-ip:8000>`.
 The port can be changed in the `docker-composer.yml` file.

 **_Stop the system_**